 1) Plug-and-play - Take advantage of a fully-featured user interface built with W3 Web Components and jQuery.

-2) Starter Kit - Get a head start developing in Angular, React, Java, iOS, or Android with one of our starter kits.
+2) Starter Kit - Get a head start developing in Angular, React, Java, iOS, or Android with one of our basic starter kits.

 Read more about these UI methodologies here.
 Note: All of these methodologies use the same underlying library API.
 This is a decision on (1) how you want your app to look and (2) how you wish to architect your app.